adamhill/ArchitecturalKatas-2023/working notes/adams-script.md

         3. Angular Web views (web) & Hosted Angular Web Views (mobile) using Typescript
     1. These components need to be able to run inside of a container to support the Modular Monolith style of server apps

->We also want to use a microkernel architecture piece to provide a unified facade to the the external services that the user might want to interface with this includes:
+>We will also use a microkernel architecture piece to provide a unified facade to the the external services that the user might want to interface with this includes:
 >
-> [**Build Microkernel modules**]
+> [**Build Microkernel modules list**]
 >
->- Labeling and sharing services
+> - Labeling and sharing services
+>   - iNaturalist, GBIF
->- Model retraining
+> - Model retraining
+>   - Edge Impulse, Tensorflow
 >- ?? ?? ??

 ## 3. Summary and Reinforcement of the Solution